fauust/mariadb-pdf/README.md

 "number_of_rows": int #number of rows to look through from the csv, -1 to do all rows

+"add depth": bool # whether or not to add depth numbers before each header

+"prettify_html": bool #indicates whether or not to prettify to output html

 "flatten_internal_contents": bool #whether or not to push each page's internal contents to the left (false sometimes leads to text overlap)

 "min_sleep_time": int #minimum number of seconds to wait between each get request